bitcoin/bitcoin/doc/benchmarking.md

 Dash Core has an internal benchmarking framework, with benchmarks for cryptographic algorithms such as SHA1, SHA256, SHA512 and RIPEMD160.
 As well as the rolling bloom filter.

-After compiling dash-core, the benchmarks can be run with:
+After compiling Dash Core, the benchmarks can be run with:
 `src/bench/bench_dash`

 The output will look similar to: